jbarreiros/trmnl_noaa_tides/README.md

 When this recipe polls, it fetches three datasets.

-1. Gets 8 days of tide predictions, starting from yesterday.
+(1) Get 8 days of tide predictions, starting from yesterday.

 ```txt
 https://api.tidesandcurrents.noaa.gov/api/prod/datagetter?